nhsuk/betahealth/content/conditions/hernia/types-of-hernia/main-content-2.md

 ## Hernia complications

-Hernias can sometimes cause problems.
+Hernias can sometimes cause problems, which should be treated immediately.

 If the bowel gets stuck in the hernia, it can become blocked (obstruction).